vippsas/vipps-psp-api/vipps-psp-api.md

 **Please note:** The batch update is _not_ run in the test environment, as there are some technical details preventing it from being run in the same way as in the production environment.
+The status of PSP payments will therefore always be in the initiated state in the test environment.

 ## Cancelling pending transactions